The Galaxy Railways: Crossroads to Eternity

-Then the main part of the story starts out.
+Then the main part of the story starts.
 During a rescue operation to pull a stranded train from a dimensional fault line, a small pod emerges from it.
 The pod is recovered by Big One.
-Inside is Frell, a little girl who says she is from another universe, and needs to return to her home planet.
-She hears Manabu's last name, and says she knew his father or at least heard his name discussed before. finding this out, Big One Charges through the fault line, making it to the other universe.
+Inside is Frell, a little girl who says she is from another universe and needs to return to her home planet.
+She hears Manabu's last name and says she knew his father or at least heard his name discussed before.
+Finding this out, Big One Charges through the fault line, making it to the other universe.
 Once there, they start planet hopping using Big One's Off-Track Mode (not being anywhere near the Galaxy Railways, it would normally be impossible for a train to even move).

-After making peace on several planets and helping out in different ways the various inhabitants of them, Big One is sucked into "The Bottom of Gravity", a literal gravity pit.
+After making peace on several planets and helping out in different ways to the various inhabitants of them, Big One is sucked into "The Bottom of Gravity", a literal gravity pit.
 There they find SDF and Galaxy Railways Trains that have disappeared from their universe over the years.
-They also find various other craft that have been missing.
+They also find various other crafts that have been missing.
 For some reason, the Platoon is not able to get Big One to move.
-During this time, Frell starts spending periods of time in the engine room (inside the boiler, where all the glowing dials and switches are).
+During this time, Frell starts spending periods in the engine room (inside the boiler, where all the glowing dials and switches are).
 One time, as she is turning to leave, she feels a presence and asks who is there.
 Suddenly, all the glowing dials and switches light up and a voice says that it is the Independent Train Control System, type G8001.
-This is basically the voice of Big One.
+This is the voice of Big One.
 Frell has a conversation with Big One, and she learns that Big One will not move because the other trains have started to persuade him to stay in the pit and sleep peacefully, or die.
 Big One also says that he is not moving because he does not have a destination.
-After Frell convinces the rest of the Platoon that Big One really does talk, they come into the engine room and give Big One some support, such as saying that after they take Frell to her planet, they will all go back to Destiny together.
+After Frell convinces the rest of the Platoon that Big One does talk, they come into the engine room and give Big One some support, such as saying that after they take Frell to her planet, they will all return to Destiny together.
 Big One realizes that Sirius Platoon never gives up, even in impossible situations.
 He also realizes that he too is a member of Sirius Platoon.
 He asks other engines that have been repaired and coupled up to lend him their power, and they do.
-Big One with all the other engines make it out of the pit.
-But just as they reach the top, the couplers break and the other engines fall back into the pit, while they are saying their farewells to Big One.
+Big One with all the other engines makes it out of the pit, but just as they reach the top, the couplers break and the other engines fall back into the pit, while they are saying their farewells to Big One.